leunged/StoreBolt/README.md

 <img width="690" alt="5" src="https://user-images.githubusercontent.com/46901885/58963869-eee19880-877b-11e9-9dcb-22c54f90fc6d.png">

-Once the customer is done adding the needed items to cart, they are brought to the payment page where they can edit their cart and place their order.
+Once the customer is done adding the needed items to cart, they are brought to the payment page where they can edit their cart and place their final order.